ikus060/minarca/doc/introduction.md

 * Email notification: emails can be sent to keep you informed when backup fails
 * Statistics visualization: web interface to view backup statistics provided by Rdiff-backup.
 * Disk Quota: manage disk space allocated to each user.
-* Integrated Agent: maybe used to quickly backup your data without ny technical knowledge
+* Integrated Agent: may be used to quickly backup your data without any technical knowledge
 * Compatibility support: allow usability with legacy rdiff-backup v1.2.8 and v2.0.5 agent
-* User repository isolation: incomming request are completly isolated from each other
+* User repository isolation: incoming request are completely isolated from each other
-* Automated SSH management: no requirement to manually generate SSH identity, SSH authentication is completly automated and doesn't required intervention
+* Automated SSH management: no requirement to manually generate SSH identity, SSH authentication is completely automated and doesn't required intervention
 * Open source: no secrets.
 Rdiffweb is a free open-source software.
 The source code is licensed under GPL v3.
 * Support: business support will be available through [Ikus Software](https://ikus-soft.com).
 * Rdiff-backup: used as the main backup software you benefit from its stability, cross-platform.
 And you can still use it the way you are used to with the command line.

 ## Software stack

-Minarca software consists of a 3 components: minarca-server, minarca-shell, minarca-client.
+Minarca software consists of 3 components: minarca-server, minarca-shell, minarca-client.

-Aside from the web interface, which uses HTML and JavaScript everything else is written in Python programming language.
+Aside from the web interface, which uses HTML and JavaScript, everything else is written in Python programming language.

 ## Getting help